 Cable Chain Stitch

-Cable chain is used as a linear stitch on both plain and even-weave fabrics.
-As with basic chain stitch, this version follows curves well.
-It is a pleasant stitch to work because you can develop a good easy-paced rhythm.
+Cable Chain is used as a linear stitch on both plain and even-weave fabrics.
+As with basic chain stitches, this version follows curves well.
+It is a pleasant stitch to use because you can develop a good easy-paced rhythm.

 How to work Cable Chain Stitch

 Bring the needle up through the fabric on the line you want to work.